 Disclaimer: The investment potential of any property will depend on the property location, market conditions, and projected return on investment.

 1. Single-family homes are usually less expensive to buy than multifamily properties, so you can start investing with a small amount of capital and invest more often.

-Most landlords become “landlords” on accident, usually because they inherited a home from a family member.
+Most landlords become “landlords” by accident, usually because they inherited a home from a family member.
 Thus, breaking into the rental business is a bit easier and the starting point is already determined for them.
-And in today’s market, most of the time they know someone that is looking for a home to rent and viola you have an instant tenant/landlord situation a hand.
+And in today’s market, most of the time they know someone that is looking for a home to rent, and voila you have an instant tenant/landlord situation a hand.

 2. Single-family home financing is typically easier to obtain, and interest rates are generally lower.

 If you are not a “lucky” one to inherit your first investment property, more than likely you are looking at purchasing it for yourself.
 Typically, you can expect to pay nearly ¾ to a full percent more on a mortgage interest rate between single-family housing compared to multi-family housing.

 3. Single-family homes tend to appreciate faster than multifamily housing.

 The value of single-family homes increases according to the supply and demand for owner-occupied properties.
 Whereas multifamily properties are evaluated according to condition and the income they generate.